Ivory Coast's Simone Gbagbo: 'France ejected Gbagbo from power' | DW | 05.10.2020

 When this doesn't happen, Ivorians will protest, they will take to the streets as they have done and will continue to do.
 Because there is no way we are going to let our Constitution be trampled on.
 We cannot and will not go to the polls under the present conditions.
 That much is clear.
 There will be no elections in Ivory Coast under these conditions.

-Earlier on you said there was a need for total opposition and called for civil disobedience.
+Earlier on you said there was a need for total opposition, and you called for civil disobedience.
 The governing party doesn't think that is necessary.

 That's the tragedy of Ivory Coast.
 For years, we have wanted to sit down, to discuss the rules that govern elections in the country.
 They always refused to.
 It is the lack of dialogue in Ivory Coast that is at the root of the problems we are now experiencing.